hatchways/team-evergreen/server/README.md

 ### API Endpoints

 The api makes two endpoints available for registration and login and will return a status code of 200 if successfull or a json file with an error description if not successful.

+When logging in successfully the end point will return the jwt token.
+This token needs to be stored and then used for all future back end requests.
+Right now the token only returns the user.id field but we can add more items to the payload if we find this is necessary.

 The various error messages and validations can be found at: